-BACK TO TABLE OF CONTENTS Legislative text Article 22 - Requirements relating to transparency 22.5.
+BACK TO TABLE OF CONTENTS Legislative text 74 Article 22 - Requirements relating to transparency 22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing prior to notification under Article 27(1) upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1).
 The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
 STS criteria 74.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1).
 Article 43.3(b): requirements under 22.5 must be met "as of the time of notification".
 Article 43.4: For the purposes of point (b) of paragraph 3, the following shall apply: [...] (c)[...](ii) 'before pricing at least in draft or initial form' shall be deemed to read 'prior to Yes notification under Article 27(1)'.
 Verified?
-PCS Comment See the Transparency Reporting Agreement, Clause 2.1.3 (e) make available, prior to the STS Notification being sent to ESMA, copies of the relevant Transaction Documents, the final draft of the STS Notification and the Prospectus in accordance with article 7(1)(b) and (d), article 22(5) and article 43(4)(c) of the Securitisation Regulation.
+PCS Comment See Transparency Reporting Agreement.
+Clause 2.1 (c) (viii), (ii) confirm that copies of the relevant Transaction Documents and the Prospectus have been made or will be made available prior to notification under article 27(1) of the STS Regulation in (ii) accordance with article 7(1)(b) and (d), article 22(5), article 43(3)(b) and article 43(4)(c) of the STS Regulation; and confirm that copies of the relevant Transaction Documents and the Prospectus have been made or will be made available prior to notification under article 27(1) of the STS Regulation in accordance with article 7(1)(b) and (d), article 22(5), article 43(3)(b) and article 43(4)(c) of the STS Regulation; and Section 8 - General (5).
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines